inno-devops-labs/F23-intro-course-labs/lab9/GitHub_Actions_Quickstart.md

                     - name: Print the input tag to STDOUT
                     run: echo  The tags are ${{ inputs.tags }}
         ```
-    - Now from the action tab I can the manual work flow
+    - Now from the action tab I can run the manual work flow

         ![Alt text](imgs/2.png)

 2. Gather System Information:
-   - Modify the  workflow to include an additional step for gathering system information by adding the following to the jobs in `manual_action_test.yml`
+   - Modified the  workflow to include an additional step for gathering system information by   adding the following to the jobs in `manual_action_test.yml`
         ```yaml
         gather_info:
                 runs-on: ubuntu-latest